simeononsecurity/simeononsecurity.ch/content/articles/why-storing-money-in-exchanges-is-not-a-good-idea/index.en.md

 ## Recommendations for Hardware Wallets

-If you are considering purchasing a hardware wallet, there are several options available.
+If you're considering purchasing a hardware wallet, there are several options available.
 Two popular and highly rated options are the [Trezor wallet](https://amzn.to/3xfyuEM) and the [Ledger wallet](https://amzn.to/3jSMyRE). **These wallets offer a high level of security** and are user-friendly, making them **a great choice for crypto investors**.

 ______